stacs-cp/CPAIOR2025-Symmetry/README.md

 # Problem classes

 This is the list of problem classes we use for evaluating our work.

-They are all of the Essence problem specifications which make use of the "unnamed types" feature of Essence from the [CSPLib](http://www.csplib.org).
+They are most of the Essence problem specifications which make use of the "unnamed types" feature of Essence from the [CSPLib](http://www.csplib.org).

-In addition we wrote a problem specification for the Semigroups problem since it is a canonical example of the unnamed types feature.
+In addition we wrote a problem specifications for the Semigroups and the Yang-Baxter problem since they are canonical examples of the unnamed types feature.

 - BIBD
 - Template Design